-The February 6, 2020 (reference 01) unemployment insurance decision is reversed.
-Claimant voluntarily quit without good cause attributable to the employer.
-Unemployment insurance benefits are denied until claimant has worked in and earned wages for insured work equal to ten times his weekly benefit amount after his separation date, and provided he is otherwise eligible.
-The claimant has been overpaid unemployment insurance benefits but is not obligated to repay the agency those benefits because the employer failed to participate in the fact-finding interview.
-The employer's account may be charged for benefits paid.
+The June 23, 2020 (reference 01) unemployment insurance decision is reversed.
+Claimant voluntarily quit her employment without good cause attributable to the employer.
+Unemployment insurance benefits are denied until claimant has worked in and earned wages for insured work equal to ten times her weekly benefit amount after her separation date, and provided she is otherwise eligible.